fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Start-AzureRmSqlDatabaseExecuteIndexRecommendation.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmSqlDatabaseExecuteIndexRecommendation** cmdlet starts the workflow that runs a recommended index operation for an ssSDS.
+The **Start-AzureRmSqlDatabaseExecuteIndexRecommendation** cmdlet starts the workflow that runs a recommended index operation for an Azure SQL Database.

 ## EXAMPLES